Missriss88/project_2nd/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 929 images.
+The dataset includes 22810 images.
-Acne are annotated in YOLOv11 format.
+Acne are annotated in YOLOv8 Oriented Object Detection format.

 The following pre-processing was applied to each image:

-No image augmentation techniques were applied.
+* Auto-orientation of pixel data (with EXIF-orientation stripping)
+* Auto-contrast via histogram equalization

+The following augmentation was applied to create 3 versions of each source image:
+* Random rotation of between -15 and +15 degrees
+* Random brigthness adjustment of between -25 and +25 percent
+* Salt and pepper noise was applied to 1.92 percent of pixels